wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 Publication messages:

 1. Publication to topic 'com.mycompany.log.auth'.
-Delivered as event to 1st and 3rd subscriptions.
+Forwarded as events to subscriptions 1 and 3.
 2. Publication to topic 'com.mycompany.log.basket'.
-Delivered as event to 2nd and 3rd subscriptions.
+Delivered as event to subscriptions 2 and 3.
 3. Publication to topic 'com.mycompany.log.basket'.
-Delivered as event to 2nd and 3rd subscriptions.
+Delivered as events to subscriptions 2 and 3.
 4. Publication to topic 'com.mycompany.log.basket'.
-Delivered as event to 2nd and 3rd subscriptions.
+Delivered as events subscriptions 2 and 3.
 5. Publication to topic 'com.mycompany.log.checkout'.
-Delivered as event to 3rd subscription only.
+Delivered as an event to subscription 3 only.

 Event History:

-* Event History for 1st subscription includes only 1st publication.
+* Event history for subscription 1 contains publication 1 only.
-* Event History for 2nd subscription includes 2nd, 3rd, 4th publications.
+* Event history for subscription 2 contains publications 2, 3, and 4.
-* Event History for 3rd subscription includes all publications.
+* Event history for subscription 3 contains all publications.

 **Feature Announcement**

-A *Broker* that implements *event history* must indicate `HELLO.roles.broker.features.event_history = true` and (also) announce role `HELLO.roles.callee`, and provide the builtin procedures described below.
+A *Broker* that implements *event history* must indicate `HELLO.roles.broker.features.event_history = true`, must announce the role `HELLO.roles.callee`, and must provide the meta procedures described below.

 **Receiving Event History**

-A *Caller* can request message history by calling the *Broker* procedure
+A *Caller* can request message history by calling the *Broker* meta procedure

 {align="left"}
         wamp.event.history.last

 with `Arguments = [subscription|id, limit|integer]` where

-* `subscription` is the subscription id to retrieve event history for
+* `subscription` is the subscription id for which to retrieve event history
-* `limit` indicates the number of last N events to retrieve
+* `limit` indicates the number of the latest events to retrieve

 or by calling